 The Home of M R Kukrit Pramoj, officially known as M R Kukrit's Heritage Home, is set deep in a quiet soi off the busy South Sathon Road in downtown Bangkok.
-M R Kukrit's home consists of five teak houses, the earliest of which is more than 100 years old.

 An additional structure, the public functions hall was added later.

 The original houses for the Home of M R Kukrit were acquired from various parts of Central Thailand, dismantled, transported and painstakingly reassembled in the present location.

 The whole process from the first house till completion took twenty years.
 The authentic Thai houses are based on the traditional Thai architecture of the central region.

 Traditional Thai houses are made from wood, held together by wooden joints or pegs.
 No nails are used.
 Such houses can be dismantled and reassembled somewhere else.
 So it's a real case of house moving.

 Let's take a quick tour of the Home of M R Kukrit Pramoj.

 On passing the main gate, visitors will see a reception hall on the right.
 This used to be the public functions hall that was built later.
 The hall was used for religious ceremonies, official receptions and banquets.

 There's a raised platform in the centre for the traditional Thai Khon Dance.The ornate masks for the dancers are arrayed in shelves, the demons' masks to the right and the masks for humans on the left.
 Frames above the stage display paintings by students of the Silapkorn University of Fine Arts.

 The artefacts in this hall include a Chinese altar presented by the Chinese leader, Deng Xiaoping and old Buddhist scripture cabinets dating back to the early Rattanakosin period.